OSA EVENTS

 • Smallbore Class - Any rifle from 17 cal to and including 223 cal, that would be considered too small to ethically hunt wild boar.

-OSA Website ©2023 OSA and MilCun Training Center (MilCun Marksmanship Complex)
+OSA Website ©2026 OSA and MilCun Training Center (MilCun Marksmanship Complex)

 The Operational Shooting Association Inc. (OSA) is incorporated as a not-for-profit under the laws of Ontario Canada and is affiliated with the Canadian Shooting Sports Association (CSSA).
 MilCun (MilCun Training Center and MilCun Marksmanship Complex) is a licensed firearms business, offering range services, training, publications, consulting and gunsmithing to recreational and professional marksmen.
+MilCun is a business member of the Canadian Coalition for of Firearms (CCFR) and the CSAAA (Canadian Sporting Arms and Ammunition Association).